MuhammadHussain06/ai-inference-overhead-harness/README.md

 **Requirements**

 - Docker + Docker Compose v2 (`docker compose`)
 - 16 logical cores.
 The `cpuset` values span CPUs 0–15 and are chosen for a host whose SMT siblings are *adjacent* logical CPUs, so that each service owns whole physical cores.
-On a host that enumerates siblings differently (Intel's classic `N` / `N+8` layout, for instance), `verify_smt_isolation()` resolves each cpuset through `thread_siblings_list` and aborts before any container starts rather than producing incomparable data — re-pick the values for your topology with `cat /sys/devices/system/cpu/cpu*/topology/thread_siblings_list`
+On a host that enumerates siblings differently (Intel's classic `N` / `N+8` layout, for instance), `verify_smt_isolation()` resolves each cpuset through `thread_siblings_list` and aborts before any container starts rather than producing incomparable data — re-pick the values for your topology with `cat /sys/devices/system/cpu/cpu*/topology/thread_siblings_list`, or let `load-testing/recommend-cpusets.sh` do it: it reads this host's topology, restricts itself to performance cores on a hybrid CPU, and prints `export` lines for `PYTHON_CPUSET`/`JAVA_CPUSET`/`K6_CPUSET` (plus the ablation's narrow/wide cpuset values) that are pre-checked against the same guard the suite runs, so a value it prints can never be one the suite then refuses.
+It only recommends — review the output, `export` it, then run the suite.
 - ~7GB free RAM
 - k6 runs containerized (`grafana/k6`, pulled automatically on first `run-suite.sh` invocation) — no host install needed
 - Python 3 on the host — required by `run-suite.sh` itself (tier verification) in addition to `pip install -r analysis/requirements.txt` (pandas, numpy, matplotlib, scipy, statsmodels, tabulate) for the analysis phase. `requirements.txt` pins floors, not ceilings — recent CPython (3.13+) needs recent-enough wheels of these anyway, and older exact pins can fail a from-source build on a newer compiler toolchain